ladisk/pyDIC/README.md

 ## Getting Started

 Clone or download the contetnts into a local directory.
-Run the "main.py" file and follow the on-screen instructions (currently only in Slovenian language).
+Run the "main.py" file and follow the on-screen instructions.

 ```
 python main.py
 ```

-To change the default analysis settings, edit the "nastavitve.ini" file.
+To change the default analysis settings, edit the "settings.ini" file.

 ### Prerequisities